-Courses completed at other institutions after the student has enrolled in the Master's Program will be considered only if there has been prior approval by the Office of Academic Affairs.
+Courses completed at other institutions after the student has enrolled in the Master's Program will be considered only if there has been prior approval by the Department Chair or designee.
 Typically, such transfer credit is granted only under special circumstances.
 Transfer credits are not taken into account when computing the student's grade point average.
 No transfer credit may be applied to practicum, internship or for portfolio-based experiential learning.